tycrek/degoogle/README.md

 | [postmarketOS](https://postmarketos.org/) |  | Open-source mobile Linux OS.
 Can install different user interfaces such as [Plasma Mobile](https://www.plasma-mobile.org/).
 Thanks @okias |
 | [Replicant](https://replicant.us/) | **5-eyes** | Free Android distribution.
 Puts the emphasis on "freedom and privacy/security". |

+- *You'll either need a rooted device with an unlocked bootloader, or a specific device depending on which OS you like.*
+- *Please see Issue #55 for details on /e/.*

 #### Chrome OS